liamint/CoStrength-SMP/README.md

 # CoStrength-SMP
-The Official repository for CoStrength Network's SMP To report a bug in code create an "issue request"
+The Official repository for CoStrength Network's SMP, To report a bug in code create an "issue request".